-- 6.3.1 IPSC .22LR Handgun matches must include only Junior and/or Super Junior Categories within each Division to recognize different groups of competitors.
+- 6.3.1 IPSC matches may include different Categories within each Division to recognize different groups of competitors.
 A competitor may declare only one Category for a match or tournament. - 6.3.2 Failure to meet the requirements of the declared Category or failure to declare a Category prior to the start of the match will result in exclusion from that Category.
 Details of currently approved Categories and related requirements are listed in Appendix A2.